makandra/terraform-aws-modules/modules/eks/README.md

+# ⚠️ Unmaintained ⚠️

+This module is currently in an unusable state.

+We try to update it in the future but we advise you to not use it at the moment.
+We leave it here as-is for everyonne that is already using/depending on it.

+# Readme

 Module configures basic components for EKS.
 Wrapping the [AWS EKS Terraform module](https://registry.terraform.io/modules/terraform-aws-modules/eks/aws/latest).

 See the example section to see how the module can be used.